 Note: Depending on guest size, up to four passengers can ride up on a chair lift.
 We LOVE doing this with the kids and they think it’s a thrill (even though it’s so chill).

 For the more adventurous or just those who want the most epic view in Montana, the Lone Peak Expedition is an extension of the scenic chair lift ride.
 Starting at Yellowstone Basecamp, riding the standard chairlift and then continuing on, the Lone Mountain Expedition takes guests in an off-road vehicle to a second sky tram / gondola to the very top of Lone Mountain.

 By the time you get to the top of the second cable car line, you’re just shy of 2 miles high.
-Hike just a bit further and you’re at the utmost peak of Lone Mountain at ___ feet.
+Hike just a bit further and you’re at the utmost peak of Lone Mountain at 11,166 feet high.
 The views are 360 degrees and look all across Montana and into Yellowstone National Park.